oliverphilcox/separate_bk/README.md

 # separate-bk

-This code computes separable three-dimensional representations for arbitrary input bispectra, as discussed in [Philcox, Zhong \& Sirletti](https://arxiv.org/2511.XXXXX).
+This code computes separable three-dimensional representations for arbitrary input bispectra, as discussed in [Philcox, Zhong \& Sirletti (2025)](https://arxiv.org/2511.XXXXX).
 Given an input shape function, the code computes a set of neural network basis functions and weights that accurately reproduce the input spectra in a factorizable manner.
 This can be interfaced with CMB estimators to provide fast estimation of fNL amplitudes, such as the [PolySpec](https://github.com/oliverphilcox/PolySpec) code, as described below.

 ### Example Usage
 The main code can be run on the command line as follows: